-South Korea introduced its Tax Electronic Invoice System i.e. e-Tax in 2011.
-This is a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
-This requirement means South Korea has a Continuous Transaction Controls (CTC) Reporting obligation.
-The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable since 2014.
+South Korea introduced its Electronic Tax Invoice System i.e. e-Tax in 2010.
+Since 2011, this has become a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
+This requirement means South Korea has a continuous transaction controls (CTCs) reporting obligation.
+The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable.

-2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers.
+January 2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers

-2012: In addition to the first category, sole proprietors with a turnover of 1 billion KRW (approx. $ 900,000 USD) and above must issue e-tax invoices.
+January 2012: : In addition to the first category, sole proprietors with a supply value of 1 billion KRW and above must issue e-tax invoices